infinity-a11y/PhyloTrace/README.md

 PhyloTrace can be installed in a linux environment and, using Windows Subsystem for Linux (WSL) also on Microsoft Windows.

-> <i>If an older version is already installed on your system, make sure to first uninstall PhyloTrace
-> (see [2.5 Uninstall](#25-uninstall)).
-Since the local database folder is located outside of the
-> app directory the previous analyses and isolates remain unaffected.
-To update to the newer version
-> first uninstall the previous one, download the new version and follow the complete installation
-> procedure as described below.</i>

 For the installation on a linux OS follow the steps starting from [2.2 Install Miniconda](#22-install-miniconda).
 If you want to install PhyloTrace on Microsoft Windows, you must first follow the steps found in the collapsible menu below before proceeding with the other steps.

 <details>